Related Materials: | CDC Health Alert Network (HAN) | California Health Alert Network (CAHAN) |

 No: No participation or contact with someone who has participated in these activities or attended these venues/events is less suggestive of mpox.

-10. Is the patient part of a social group known to have high mpox incidence or risk?
+10. Is the patient part of a social group known to have high mpox incidence or vulnerability?

 Yes: The majority of cases seen in this outbreak have been in men or transgender persons who have sex with men, however anyone can get mpox.

-No: No known linkage to a high-risk group or any reported high-risk social or sexual behaviors would be less suggestive of mpox.
+No: No known linkage to a more vulnerable group or any reported high-risk social or sexual behaviors would be less suggestive of mpox.

 *While some of the listed factors more strongly suggest an underlying mpox etiology, no one answer is absolute in determining whether to suspect mpox; instead, the collective responses and overall clinical picture should be considered.